Frequently Asked Questions

 Indeed, many famous AI researchers have tried to solve the problem of self learning in Symbolic AI and have failed enormously.
 After many decades of research in lots of universities and corporate research facilities, and spending billions of dollars on the problem, it has been basically accepted that it could not be done.
 After that, Deep Learning stepped in.

-However, Deep Learning/Machine Learning is (currently) unable to deliver on key requirements for AGI like managing and integrating Commonsense Knowledge and Causal Reasoning, while Symbolic AI already delivered on those requirements in the seventies of the last century.
+However, Deep Learning is (currently) unable to deliver on key requirements for AGI, like managing and integrating Commonsense Knowledge, and Causal Reasoning.
+This also extends to Large Language Models, like ChatGPT, that are based on Deep Learning.
+All the while, Symbolic AI already delivered on those requirements in the seventies of the last century.

-From this perspective it seems logical to tackle the self learning problem in Symbolic AI, as solving that problem will bring all the benefits of Symbolic AI into scope for building AGI.
-So, that is exactly what we did: We made Symbolic AI not only self learning, but our system does this really autonomously with non-curated information.
-This is a feat that even Deep Learning still has to conquer.
+From this perspective, it seems logical to concentrate on the self learning problem in Symbolic AI, as solving that problem will bring all the benefits of Symbolic AI into a usable scope for building AGI.
+So, that is precisely what we did: We made Symbolic AI not only self learning, but our system does this really autonomously with non-curated information.

 Giving emotions to a machine; isn't that impossible